-While he liked to allow for individual-level differences with individual-specific classes, Duncan quickly realized that identification of the classes is data-demanding.
+While he liked to allow for individual-level differences with individual-specific classes, Duncan quickly realized that identification of the classes is datademanding.
 Much of Duncan's work with the Rasch model was based on repeated measures, such as those in a panel study when the researcher does not suspect a real change.
-Duncan illustrated his reasoning in Table 1, based on the same example as Figures 1-4.
-The row represents the measured responses in the first interview, and the column represents the responses for the same subjects (n=144) in the second interview.
-Ignoring measurement errors and sampling errors, Duncan argues that the top panel (Panel I) corresponds to the situation of extreme population heterogeneity in Figure 1, and that the second panel (Panel II) corresponds to the situation of extreme population homogeneity.
+Duncan illustrated his reasoning in Table 1, based on the same example as Figs. 1-4.10 The row represents the measured responses in the first interview, and the column represents the responses for the same subjects (n = 144) in the second interview.
+Ignoring measurement errors and sampling errors, Duncan argues that the top panel (Panel I) corresponds to the situation of extreme population heterogeneity in Fig. 1, and that the second panel (Panel II) corresponds to the situation of extreme population homogeneity.
 In the first case, there is perfect association between row and column variables.
 In the second case, row and column are independent of each other.
 To Duncan, as to Converse, real life is likely to be a mixture of the two, as represented in the bottom panel (Panel III).

 I went through the simple example discussed in Duncan's 1982 unpublished paper to demonstrate the point that Duncan was struggling with population heterogeneity.
 This was the reason why the Rasch model appealed to him.
-In a way, he anticipated and would welcome the various methods, developed later, that address population heterogeneity, such as multi-level models (Raudenbush and Bryk 1986), growth-curve models (Muthén and Muthén 2000), and latent class models (D'Unger et al. 1998) - all now under the rubric of mixed models (Demidenko 2004).
-However, even to this day, population heterogeneity remains the greatest threat to all causal inferences in social science using observational data, analyses which typically require strong and unverifiable assumptions (Heckman 2001, 2005; Holland 1986; Winship and Morgan 1999).
+In a way, he anticipated and would welcome the various methods, developed later, that address population heterogeneity, such as multi-level models (Raudenbush & Bryk, 1986), growth-curve models (Muthén & Muthén, 2000), and latent class models (D'Unger, Kenneth, McCall, & Daniel, 1998)-all now under the rubric of mixed models (Demidenko, 2004).
+However, even to this day, population heterogeneity remains the greatest threat to all causal inferences in social science using observational data, analyses which typically require strong and unverifiable assumptions (Heckman, 2001, 2005; Holland, 1986; Winship & Morgan, 1999).

 Duncan saw population heterogeneity as the problem that seemed most insurmountable.
-In a letter to Jonathan Kelly (April 22, 1991), Duncan remarked,
+In a letter to Jonathan Kelly (22 April 1991), Duncan remarked,